sands.mu Listed by lockbit5 Ransomware Group

 Sands Suites Resort & Spa is a tranquil beachfront boutique hotel in Mauritius that offers luxury ac...

-On February 13, 2026, the LockBit5 ransomware group added Sands Suites Resort & Spa to its leak site, confirming that internal files had been exfiltrated from the Mauritius beachfront hotel after a ransomware attack.
+On February 13, 2026, the LockBit5 ransomware group added Sands Suites Resort & Spa to its leak site, claiming that internal files had been exfiltrated from the Mauritius beachfront hotel after a ransomware attack.

 Public reporting indicates the hotel’s internal documents appeared on the LockBit5 leak site hosted on the dark web.
-The posting confirms data was stolen during a ransomware incident, though the exact volume and full list of records remain undisclosed.
+The posting confirms data was allegedly stolen during a ransomware incident, though the exact volume and full list of records remain undisclosed.
 Available reporting describes the exposed material as internal files; no customer database or payment-card details have been publicly detailed.
 The resort, a luxury boutique property in Mauritius, has not released an official statement on the number of guests or employees whose information may have been inside the stolen files.

 Why This Matters for You and Your Family